 The Incredible Responsibility of Caring for Children in Foster Care

 There is an incredible responsibility for caring for children in foster care.
-Together We Rise is joining forces with one of their favorite foster care organizations this May for Foster Care Awareness Month.
+Foster Love - Together We Rise is joining forces with one of their favorite foster care organizations this May for Foster Care Awareness Month.
 The goal is to help educate the community and advocate on behalf of the 430,000 children currently living in care.

 One way to gain insight into foster care is through the people who’ve committed their lives to help children.
 One of these folks is Dan Shufelt the President and CEO of Arizona Helping Hands.